andyholst/drawward/README.md

 # DrawWard

-**WIP**: This project streamlines software architecture design by using C4 model diagrams in Draw.io to prototype systems, generate Backstage catalog files, and integrate them into Backstage.
-It enables rapid code generation and unified documentation, bridging architecture and development seamlessly.
-Enhanced the XML to Backstage catalog conversion script to improve integration and validation with Backstage.
+**WIP**: This project streamlines software architecture design by converting C4 model diagrams created in Draw.io into Backstage catalog files.
+It bridges architecture prototyping with Backstage’s developer portal, enabling rapid code generation, unified documentation, and a consistent view of your software landscape.

 ## Intentions

 The core goals of this project are:

-- **Design with C4 Diagrams**: Create architecture diagrams (system, container, component) in Draw.io to define your software landscape.
+- **Design with C4 Diagrams**: Prototype your architecture (systems, containers, components) using Draw.io’s C4 model.
-- **Generate Backstage Catalog Files**: Convert C4 diagrams into `catalog-info.yaml` files to catalog services, systems, and components in Backstage.
+- **Generate Backstage Catalog Files**: Convert C4 diagrams into modular `catalog-info.yaml` files for Backstage.
-- **Integrate with Backstage**: Import catalog files into Backstage from the repository, providing an up-to-date architectural overview.
+- **Integrate with Backstage**: Import catalog files into Backstage, reflecting systems, services, components, and their relationships.
-- **Generate Template Code**: Use Backstage’s scaffolding feature to produce boilerplate code based on catalog entities, optionally storing it in the same repository.
+- **Generate Template Code**: Leverage Backstage’s scaffolding to create boilerplate code from catalog entities.
-- **Unified Documentation**: Import TechDocs from the repository into Backstage, linking architecture with technical documentation.
+- **Unified Documentation**: Link architecture with TechDocs imported from the repository.
-- **Rapid Prototyping & Consistency**: Speed up development with generated code and maintain a consistent view of your architecture in Backstage.
+- **Rapid Prototyping & Consistency**: Accelerate development and maintain an up-to-date architectural overview.

 ### Future Vision

-Looking ahead, we aim to dynamically update C4 diagrams from code using Structurizr.
-This would involve generating DSL from the codebase and creating live diagrams (not limited to SVG) at different levels (system, container, component), reflecting the current state of the system.
-This is a future enhancement and not part of the current scope.
+We plan to integrate Structurizr to dynamically update C4 diagrams from code, generating DSL and live diagrams that reflect the current system state.
+This is a future enhancement to keep C4 diagrams and catalog entities up to date.

 ## Prerequisites

 - **Tools**:
-  - Draw.io with the C4 shape library enabled.
+  - Draw.io with the C4 shape library.
-  - Docker installed and running.
+  - Docker for SVG-to-XML conversion.
   - A running Backstage instance.
 - **Knowledge**:
-  - Basics of the C4 model (system, container, component diagrams).
+  - C4 model basics (system, container, component levels).
-  - Understanding of Backstage’s catalog and scaffolding features.
+  - Backstage catalog and scaffolding features.
-  - Familiarity with software architecture concepts.
+  - Software architecture concepts.

 ## Workflow Overview

 1. **Create C4 Diagrams**:
-   - Design your architecture in Draw.io using C4 diagrams.
+   - Design architecture in Draw.io using C4 shapes.
-   - Export as SVG files with embedded XML metadata to `docs/design/drawio/`.
+   - Export as SVG files with embedded XML to `docs/design/drawio/`.

 2. **Convert SVG to XML**:
-   - Use a Docker-based converter to extract XML from SVG files, saved to `docs/design/xml/`.
+   - Use a Docker-based tool to extract XML, saved to `docs/design/xml/`.

 3. **Generate Catalog Files**:
-   - Convert XML to Backstage catalog files (`catalog-info.yaml`) using a custom script.
+   - Run the enhanced Python script to convert XML into individual Backstage catalog files.
-   - Store files in `catalog/` with subdirectories (`system/`, `container/`, `component/`).
+   - Files are organized into `catalog/systems/`, `catalog/components/`, `catalog/resources/`, and `catalog/apis/`, with relationships like dependencies and APIs included.

 4. **Import into Backstage**:
-   - Backstage imports and validates catalog files from the repository automatically.
+   - Backstage automatically imports and validates catalog files from the repository.
-   - View your systems, services, and components in the Backstage UI.
+   - View systems, services, components, and their dependencies in the UI.
-   - **Updating Catalog Files**: While generation from diagrams is preferred, you can manually edit catalog files if needed.
-To maintain consistency, update diagrams and regenerate files.
+   - **Updating Catalog Files**: Prefer regenerating from diagrams for consistency, but manual edits are possible.

 5. **Generate Template Code**:
-   - Use Backstage’s scaffolding feature to create boilerplate code from catalog entities.
+   - Use Backstage scaffolding to generate code from catalog entities, optionally storing it in this repository.
-   - Optionally configure to store code in the same repository.

 6. **Import TechDocs**:
-   - Import technical documentation from the repository into Backstage for a unified view.
+   - Import technical documentation into Backstage for a unified view.

+## Enhanced XML to Backstage Conversion

+The conversion script has been upgraded to align with Backstage best practices:

+- **Configurability**: Reads environment variables (`REPO_SLUG`, `TEAM_NAME`, `OWNER`, `LIFECYCLE`) for project-specific settings.
+- **Relationship Mapping**: Captures C4 relationships as `dependsOn`, `providesApis`, and `consumesApis` in the catalog files.
+- **API Entities**: Creates `API` entities for API interactions (e.g., JSON/HTTP), enhancing service visibility.
+- **Modular Files**: Generates one YAML file per entity (e.g., `components/authorization-service.yaml`) for scalability.
+- **System Hierarchy**: Links entities to parent systems based on C4 boundaries.
+- **Best Practices**: Organizes files into `systems/`, `components/`, `resources/`, and `apis/`, with annotations (e.g., `github.com/project-slug`) and tags.

+These improvements make the catalog files more actionable in Backstage, supporting dependency visualization, API management, and service discovery.

 ## Repository Structure

-- `catalog/`: Generated Backstage catalog files (`catalog-info.yaml`) in subdirectories (`system/`, `container/`, `component/`).
+- `catalog/`: Backstage catalog files in subdirectories:
+  - `systems/`: System-level entities (e.g., `authorization-server.yaml`).
+  - `components/`: Services and libraries (e.g., `authorization-service.yaml`).
+  - `resources/`: Infrastructure (e.g., `database-users-clients.yaml`).
+  - `apis/`: API definitions (e.g., `api-oauth2.yaml`).
 - `docs/design/drawio/`: C4 diagrams in SVG format.
-- `docs/design/xml/`: Temporary XML files from SVG conversion.
+- `docs/design/xml/`: Temporary XML files.
-- `.github/workflows/`: Automation workflows for conversion and validation.
+- `.github/workflows/`: Automation workflows.

 ## Usage

 ### Makefile Commands

-Manage the workflow with these commands:

-- **`make build-drawio-image`**: Builds the Docker image for SVG-to-XML conversion.
+- `make build-drawio-image`: Build Docker image for SVG-to-XML conversion.
-- **`make convert-drawio-svg-to-xml`**: Converts SVG files to XML.
+- `make convert-drawio-svg-to-xml`: Convert SVG to XML.
-- **`make convert-xml-to-backstage-files`**: Converts XML to Backstage catalog files.
+- `make convert-xml-to-backstage-files`: Generate catalog files from XML.
-- **`make lint-backstage-files`**: Lint all of the generated Backstage catalog files.
+- `make lint-backstage-files`: Lint generated catalog files.
-- **`make clean`**: Removes generated XML and catalog files.
+- `make clean`: Remove generated files.
-- **`make all`**: Runs the full workflow (build, SVG-to-XML, XML-to-catalog).
+- `make all`: Run the full workflow.

 ### Backstage Integration Details

-- **Catalog Validation**: Backstage validates `catalog-info.yaml` files during import.
-If validation fails, entities are not added, and errors are logged in the Backstage UI.
+- **Catalog Validation**: Backstage validates files on import; errors appear in the UI if validation fails.
-- **Repository-Based Import**: Store catalog files and TechDocs in this repository, and configure Backstage to import them automatically.
+- **Repository-Based Import**: Configure Backstage to import catalog files and TechDocs from this repository.

 ## Future Improvements

-- **Dynamic Diagrams**: Integrate Structurizr to generate DSL from code and update diagrams dynamically.
+- **Dynamic Diagrams**: Use Structurizr for code-to-diagram updates.
-- **Enhanced Automation**: Add Makefile targets or GitHub Actions for specific tasks.
+- **Automation**: Enhance workflows for specific tasks.
-- **Script Refinement**: Improve the XML-to-YAML conversion to support more C4 metadata.

-This project connects C4-based architecture design with Backstage, enabling rapid prototyping, consistent documentation, and streamlined development through code generation and TechDocs integration.
+- **Script Features**: Support additional C4 metadata (e.g., more relationship types).